 The UofM HCI Lab is a positive, supportive space dedicated to diversity and inclusion.
 Please see our Lab Guidelines for student expectations and our full policy.

 We are currently carrying out research in a number of a different fields including:

-- Software complexity and learnability
+- Software Learnability

 The University of Manitoba HCI Laboratory is also able to provide usability testing services.
 If you are are currently considering putting your software through some usability testing, you should consider our testing services.
 Please contact us for more information.